 Maybe board:

-Cards that have been considered and could work with this deck include: Noah’s Ark (Ark of Salvation), Damascus (Moses tutor through Pharaoh’s Daughter), The Chief Priests, The Brood of Vipers, Elisha, Jephthah’s Daughter/Jephthah, Goliath, Chariot of Fire, Herod’s Temple, High Priest Ananias, Two Bears (reserve), Medad, Captive Priest, Twenty Shekels, The Cross, Steady till Sunset (reserve), Rain Becomes Dust, Spirit of Elijah (reserve), Mount Sinai, Aaron (IR), Abandonment, Falling Away (CoW), High Priest’s Plot, Captive Priest, Scattered Sheep, Wall of Protection, All the Curses, Out of Bethlehem (reserve), Foreign Wives, Golgotha, The Wages of Sin, The Ends of the Earth, Noah (LoC), The Mighty Warrior, Moses’ Staff, Confusion of Mind, Word of Their Testimony, Search, New Covenant (Ezekiel) (reserve), and Sign of Jonah (reserve).
+Cards that have been considered and could work with this deck include: Plague of Darkness, The Lord Goes Before You, Stricken, The Herdsmen of Gerar, Glory of the Lord (winner promo), Scattered Sheep or Gibeonite Trickery in Reserve for The Woman of Thebez to tutor for, Vow for Samuel (Reserve), Scarlet Line, Noah’s Ark (Ark of Salvation), Damascus (Moses tutor through Pharaoh’s Daughter), The Brood of Vipers, Elisha, Jephthah’s Daughter/Jephthah, Goliath, Chariot of Fire, Herod’s Temple, High Priest Ananias, Two Bears (reserve), Medad, Captive Priest, Twenty Shekels, Steady till Sunset (reserve), Rain Becomes Dust, Spirit of Elijah (reserve), Mount Sinai, Aaron (IR), Abandonment, Falling Away (CoW), High Priest’s Plot, Captive Priest, Wall of Protection, All the Curses, Out of Bethlehem (reserve), Foreign Wives, Golgotha, The Wages of Sin, The Ends of the Earth, The Mighty Warrior, Moses’ Staff, Confusion of Mind, Word of Their Testimony, Search, New Covenant (Ezekiel) (reserve), and Sign of Jonah (reserve).

 Conclusion: